...

 The Top 10 Public Speaking Tips That Changed Everything

-Before we get into the public speaking tips you all have been waiting for, know that we’ll also cover how to improve public speaking for experienced presenters.
+Before we share the public speaking tips you have been waiting for, we want you to know something.
+We will also explain how experienced presenters can improve their public speaking.
 In the interim, I want you to know something important.
-Public speaking is a key skill for entrepreneurs. executives and leaders.
+Public speaking is a key skill for entrepreneurs, executives and leaders.
 When I started We Level Up, I saw that my skills in communication, inspiring teams were key to our success.
 This is where my favorite public speaking tips can really help shape you as a speaker.

 Quick Summary of My 10 Best Public Speaking Tips